myriamcano/lab-customer-analysis-round-3/readme.md

 - Show a plot of the Policy Type by the Total Claim Amount.
 - Show a plot of the Education by Vehicle Class.
 - What insights can you establish from these plots?
+- What other plots do you feel would be beneficial?